 By Cassie Mercer compiled with the assistance of Michael Flynn, Carol Baxter and Gay Hendriksen.

-Cassie Mercer is an editor based in Sydney.
-She founded the award-winning magazine Inside History in 2010, creating a following of 60,000+ readers and working with Australia’s key cultural institutions to bring the nation’s history to life across Inside History’s multi-channel platforms.
-The history bug struck her when she discovered the story of her 5x great grandparents – in the late 1700s, one was a highwayman in Dublin and the other was a madam of a brothel, of the Lower Sort.
+Cassie Mercer founded the award-winning magazine Inside History in 2010.
+The history bug struck her when she discovered the story of her 5x great grandparents – in the late 1700s in Ireland, one was a highwayman and the other was the madam of a brothel, of the Lower Sort.